rioriost/homebrew-celestsp/README.md

 ### Command-line Arguments

-- `input`: Path to the input file containing celestial coordinates.
+- `input`: Path to the input file containing celestial names.
 - `--lat`: Latitude of the observation location.
 - `--lon`: Longitude of the observation location.
 - `--height`: Height of the observation location (default: 0).